esapekkasun/steam-review-sentiment/README.md

 <a href="https://coderzcolumn.com">CoderzColumn</a>

-<a href="http://www.freepik.com"> Preview picture designed by vectorjuice / Freepik</a>
+<a href="http://www.freepik.com">Preview picture designed by vectorjuice / Freepik</a>